RupeshKumar4511/ML/README.md

 <br>
 <b>8.
 Testing : </b>
 <br>
-At this stage, we perform Beta testing (testing made by trusted customers).
+At this stage, we perform Beta testing (testing performed by trusted customers).
 <br>
 Here, we also perform "A/B Testing" which tells whether our model works good or not and if not then we repeat previous steps.